-Dr. Laruffa has given lectures and presented papers in several worldwide institutions, such as universities in the U.S.A., Italy, Belgium, Germany, Hungary, the Netherlands, Spain, France, Finland and U.K. He published several articles and academic papers as political analyst and expert in international relations.
+Dr. Laruffa has given lectures and presented papers in several worldwide institutions, such as universities in the U.S.A., Italy, Belgium, Germany, Hungary, the Netherlands, Spain, France, Finland and U.K. He is a member of CulturaItaliae and TAB.
+He published several articles and academic papers as political analyst and expert in international relations.

 Some democracies are structurally stronger than others as better designed for protecting themselves from political threats, attacks and other dangerous conditions.
 As their strength and institutions vary, we can say that there are weak and strong democracies.
 While the former will be easily manipulated, the latter will resist to preserve their political identity.